ibraheemdev/ibraheemca/content/posts/2020-08-03-golang-configuration-files-with-multiple-environments.md

 ```

 We can fill the environment yaml files with configuration variables.
-In this example, the config files will simply contain the server host, port, and the buildpath of the static files to be served by a golang router.
+In this example, the config files will simply contain the server host, port, and the path to a static files directory that will be served by a router.

 ```yaml
 server: